home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 ### tempSensor

-This integration adds the Blebox device as a sensor entity to Home Assistant
+This integration adds the Blebox device as a sensor entity to Home Assistant.

 #### Key supported features